ucscode/menufy/README.md

 	));

-The above menu will be created an arranged in an array.
-Although, it doesn't do anything because it has not been added to the HTML page.
+The above menu will be created an arranged in an array.\ However, it will not do anything because it has not been added to the HTML page.

-Next, On the section where the HTML Menu is suppose to appear, you write the following code;
+Next: On the section where the HTML Menu is suppose to appear, you write the following code;

 	<ul class="menu-list">
 		<?php $menu->enlist(null, function($data, $name, $menu) {
 				ob_start();
 	?>
 				<li class="menu-item">
 					<a href="<?php echo $data['link']; ?>"><?php echo $data['label']; ?></a>
 					<?php if( !empty($data['submenu']) ): ?>